Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Introduction

-Finally, we notice that many WSOD approaches \cite{Tang2017OICR, Tang2018PCL, Ren2020MIST, Huang2020CASD} tend to discard proposals with minimal IoU overlap with pseudo GT boxes during training, not applying any loss on them, which results in a slow convergence rate for the overall network.
-Noting that there is still negative certainty information that can be excavated to supervise these ignored proposals, we therefore design a \textbf{classification-ignored loss} ($\mathcal{L}_{\text{cls-ign}}$) to accelerate the training convergence.
+Finally, we notice that many WSOD approaches \cite{Tang2017OICR, Tang2018PCL, Ren2020MIST, Huang2020CASD} tend to discard proposals with minimal IoU overlap with pseudo GT boxes during training, not applying any loss on them, which results in a slow convergence rate.
+However, although the IoU thresholding prevents us from determining the exact categories of these proposals, we can still be certain of the categories they do not belong to --- namely, the categories absent from the image.
+Therefore, we propose a \textbf{Negative Certainty Supervision (NCS)} loss on these ignored proposals.
+By constraining them with absolutely reliable negative information, we reduce the optimization difficulty and thus accelerate network convergence.

-The contributions can be summarized as follows: \begin{itemize} \item [1)] We propose HGPS, an algorithm that generates pseudo GT boxes by using heatmaps to provide rough locations and leveraging proposals to bound each instance precisely.
-It ensures the pseudo GT boxes not only extend beyond the discriminative part of each object, but also distinguish between adjacent intra-class objects. \item [2)] We propose WSBDN, a superior foundational MIDN module as a replacement of WSDDN.
-It aligns the semantic representation in WSOD with that in FSOD, and narrows the performance gap between the two inner matrices, which can significantly boost the baseline's performance. \item [3)] We propose a classification-ignored loss, introducing negative certainty information to provide supervision on ignored proposals.
+Accordingly, the contributions of our \textbf{Dual-thresholded heAtmap-guided proposal clustering and Negative Certainty supervision with Enhanced base network (DANCE)} framework can be summarized as follows: \begin{itemize} \item [1)] We devise HGPS, an algorithm that generates pseudo GT boxes by using heatmaps to provide rough locations and leveraging proposals to bound each instance precisely.
+It ensures the pseudo GT boxes not only extend beyond the discriminative part of each object, but also distinguish between adjacent intra-class objects. \item [2)] We construct WSBDN, a superior foundational MIDN module as a replacement of WSDDN.
+It aligns the semantic representation in WSOD with that in FSOD, and narrows the performance gap between the two inner matrices, which can significantly boost the baseline's performance. \item [3)] We introduce NCS, a loss that leverages negative certainty information as a supervision signal on ignored proposals.
 It enables these proposals to converge in the definitely correct direction, thereby facilitating faster convergence across the entire network. \end{itemize}

-We conducted extensive experiments on the challenging PASCAL VOC 2007 and 2012 datasets \cite{Everingham2010VOC}, and the experimental results show that our proposed \textbf{Dual-Thresholding Heatmaps to Cluster Proposals (DTH-CP)} method performs favorably against the SOTA methods.
+We conducted extensive experiments on the challenging PASCAL VOC \cite{Everingham2010VOC} and COCO \cite{Lin2014COCO} datasets, and the experimental results show that our proposed DANCE method performs favorably against the SOTA methods.